jorisroovers/gitlint/docs/index.md

 gitlint uninstall-hook
 ```

+!!! important

-Important: Gitlint cannot work together with an existing hook.
+    Gitlint cannot work together with an existing hook.
 If you already have a ```.git/hooks/commit-msg```
     file in your local repository, gitlint will refuse to install the ```commit-msg``` hook. gitlint will also only
     uninstall unmodified commit-msg hooks that were installed by gitlint.

 ## Merge commits ##
 As of version 0.7.0, gitlint ignores merge commits by default.
 The rationale behind this is that in many cases